If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 DUMMY

-Found within the folder /storage_mlc/sys/title/00050010/10066000/meta are some dummy boot screen images in standard TGA format.
-The title it belongs to is identified as simply "ecop".
-The dummy icon is also used in discs' update partitions and some kiosk (CAT-I RTL) demos on kiosk unit install discs.
+Found within /storage_mlc/sys/title/00050010/10066000/meta are some dummy boot screen images in standard TGA format.
+The title it belongs to is identified as simply "ecop", which is the ECO process.
+The dummy icon is also used in discs' update partitions and some kiosk (CAT-I RTL) demos on kiosk unit install discs, and one of them is the placeholder amiibo Settings icon.

 "drc" is the internal name for the GamePad.